 Welcome to my blog.
-I post on this, roughly once a week (it does vary).
+It varies how regular I write posts here.
 I sustained a 'Traumatic Acquired Brain Injury', and a six month coma from a 'road traffic accident' whilst cycling, in October 2006.
 I spent the following 4 years (22-26yrs old), in a combination of hospitals and rehabilitation homes.
 Now, I have been living independently in Surbiton, England since October 2010.
 This blog begun life in December 2010, as i realised that there are many people worldwide that i want to share experiences with.
 I know that, as a wheelchair user, I am obviously not as mobile as i wish, so, use the internet to connect to you.
 I enjoy letting my thoughts represent through type.
 I type honestly.
 As numerous readers, as well as email recipients, will understand, I find typing to be very therapeutic.
 Thank you :)

 Please note that this website cannot be viewed 100% successfully everywhere.
 It is designed for optimum viewing on a screen of 1920 x 1080 pixels.

-Monday 2 January 2012
+Monday, 2 January 2012

 A new year, a new vision, a new colour,